Time 30-60 minutes

 - setupWebActions()

-This will respond to web requests by sending webpages, and later on can be used to receive information from forms filled in on a web page.
+This subroutine will respond to web requests by sending webpages.
+Later on, it can also be used to receive information from forms filled in on a web page.
 We will set up a page to respond to the root directory, and a second page that will respond to the debug directory.
-This will allow us to post any debug information such as errors to the website. - notFound()
+This will allow us to post any debug information, such as errors, to the website. - notFound()

-This will return a 404 error as text.
+This subroutine will return a 404 error as text.
 Notice it is sent as “text/plain” not “text/html”.
-The browser will expect this error message to be plain text and not HTML.
+The browser will expect this error message to be in plain text format, not HTML.

 void setupWebActions(){